erizov/Professor/semester_4/lecture_18_crypto_algorithms/rsa/README.md

 - **Space Complexity**: Varies
 - **Stability**: N/A

-RSA Algorithm is used in Cryptography.
+RSA Strategy is used in Cryptography.

 ## Implementation